-There is something unaccountably feline about Harrison, the way he crouches and bends and retreats, like a lanky Pernell Whitaker, to say nothing of his downy cheeks.
-On numerous occasions in the early rounds, Harrison wrenched his torso away from Witherspoon at the last possible moment, just as Witherspoon unfurled sweeping left hooks that cut through the air in vain.
-Harrison hides a playful daring in his otherwise serious disposition.
-He enjoys being inside these ropes, but doesn’t jeopardize his future by taking empty risks.
+There is something unaccountably feline about Harrison.
+To observe the way he crouches and bends and retreats like a lanky Pernell Whitaker is intoxicating, and the lilting velocity of his attack caught my breath; he charges, fearless, towards danger, and I often mused on how he might possibly recover.
+What makes Harrison an entertaining fighter is the degree to which he hides a playful daring in his otherwise serious disposition.
+On numerous occasions in the early rounds, Harrison wrenched his torso away from Witherspoon at the last possible moment, just as his opponent unfurled sweeping left hooks that cut through the air in vain, as if testing the limits of his talent.
+He enjoys being inside these ropes, I think, but doesn’t jeopardize his future by taking empty risks, either.

 The middle rounds saw Harrison abandon the speedy capers that so vexed Witherspoon earlier, when the youngster’s calculated right hands and subterranean left hooks found home at range.
 Harrison instead burrowed deep into Witherspoon’s chest, as if rummaging through an overstuffed closet, and refused to step around Witherspoon or relinquish an inch - often to his own detriment.